JackV2020/Neural-Networks-Understand-Create-Train-Use/code_improved/README.md

 The script script_generate_pictures_improved.py creates 3 seperate folders with pictures.

- - training: contains the data used during the training sessions
+ - training contains the data used during the training sessions
- - validation: contains the data used during validation
+ - validation contains the data used during validation
- - test: contains data which you can use to test and is very much like the data in training and validation (these should all report (close to) 100% certainty)
+ - test contains data which you can use to test and is very much like the data in training and validation (these should all report (close to) 100% certainty)

 Not a big deal, just did it because I liked to split it up.